mrlinnth/simplefeedback/readme.md

 ## Security

-If you discover any security related issues, please email hiyan.xyz@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please create a new issue.

 ## Credits